Barbecue chicken: United States

 In Alabama, egg- or mayonnaise-based white sauces are sometimes served with barbecue chicken at the table as a dipping sauce.
 This has been described in the book 1,000 Places to See in the United States and Canada Before You Die as being more common in northern Alabama, particularly in northwest Alabama.
 Per the same book, barbecue in southern Alabama tends to have sauces that are tomato-based.

 California Pizza Kitchen, a restaurant chain founded in California, is the original creator of barbecue chicken pizza.

 In the U.S. state of Georgia, slightly sweet sauces with mustard are used on chicken.

+Starting in 1946 Dr. Robert C. Baker, a food science professor at Cornell University, developed a method for barbecuing chicken that utilized above-ground broilers and a tangy, vinegar-based sauce.
+Baker's chicken recipe became popular and widely used throughout Upstate New York and surrounding regions, often made and sold at fire department fundraisers.
+Baker and his family sold their chicken from a stand at the New York State Fair along with chicken nuggets, another of his inventions.

 In Western North Carolina, thin tomato- and vinegar-based sauces are common.

 In rural Pennsylvania, egg is sometimes used to make the skin on the chicken crispy.
 In Kentucky, chicken is a favorite meat for barbecuing along with lamb and mutton.

 In Texas many barbecue restaurants serve barbecue chicken seasoned with rub, sometimes called "Dalmatian rub", that is made of salt and pepper.
 The chicken is often served with a very hot vinegar or even beer-based barbecue sauce.
 Texas barbecue is slow-smoked, rather than grilled.

 Beer can chicken involves the indirect grilling of a whole chicken on a barbecue grill using steam from beer (or another liquid) as a flavoring agent and cooking medium.